DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop3/README.md

 ## Goals for today:

 1. Understand the importance of exploring your dataset
-2. Learn some steps by exploring the SC dataset
+2. Learn by exploring the SC dataset
 3. Understand the differences in how Excel handles these processes and how R handles them
 4. Make more plots!